North Norfolk coast

 Broker fees vary.
 Many specialist brokers work on commission paid by the insurer (no direct fee), others charge a flat £50 to £100 arrangement fee.
 Either is reasonable if it gets you the right policy.

 1. Using property value instead of rebuild value.
-A Norfolk cottage worth £380,000 on the market might cost £280,000 to rebuild, or £440,000 if it is listed and needs lime render, lead valleys, and specialist roofing.
-Get a RICS-based rebuild cost assessment for anything unusual.
+A Norfolk cottage worth £380,000 on the market might cost £280,000 to rebuild, or £440,000 if it is listed and needs lime render, lead valleys and specialist roofing.
+Get a RICS-based rebuild-cost assessment for anything unusual.

 2. Failing to declare thatched outbuildings.
 A thatched garden store counts as a thatched structure under most policies.

 4. Under-declaring contents.
-Norfolk farmhouse kitchens commonly have £20,000 to £40,000 worth of Aga, Welsh dresser, crockery and cookware.
+Norfolk farmhouse kitchens commonly have £20,000 to £40,000 of Aga, Welsh dresser, crockery and cookware.
 Inventory it.

 How much is home insurance for a thatched cottage in Norfolk?

 For a standard insured value and claims-free record, expect £550 to £1,400 per year from specialist insurers in 2026.
 Mainstream insurers often decline thatched properties or load the premium heavily.
+Listed thatched cottages in the £750k+ band can run £1,000 to £1,800 with full re-thatch cover.

 Can I get home insurance in a Norfolk flood zone?